 Gorakshep 5180 m and Everest Base Camp 5250m

-We started with our usual wake up at 7 am with our special Ayurvedic drink to help our aching muscles and energize for a good part of the day.
+We started with our usual wake-up at 7 am with our special Ayurvedic drink to help our aching muscles and energise us for a good part of the day.
 We left at 8.30 am as usual after breakfast.
-The first forty-five minutes walk in the mostly gentle climb with some steep bits in between, and then there is a twenty-minute climb to a small pass.
+The first forty-five minutes walk is the most gentle climb with some steep bits in between, and then there is a twenty-minute climb to a small pass.
 After that, the trail becomes undulating with a series of short steep ascends and descends.
-The path here has changed with the lateral glacier melting, and the old trail is being washed away by landslide and monsoon rains.
+The path here has changed with the lateral glacier melting, and landslides and monsoon rains wash away the old route.
 It took us a little longer than expected by the new twisty and windy path to reach Gorakshep.
-Upon entering Gorakshep, we checked into our rooms, left unnecessary gear while waiting for our packed lunch to be made.
-We left for Everest Base camp with Sundar volunteering to wait until our packed lunches were ready and catch up with us.
-The first part of the trail had changed once again – erosion being the reason once again.
-In general, it is a gentle gradient ascending for most of the way to EBC.
+Upon entering Gorakshep, we checked into our rooms and left unnecessary gear while waiting for our packed lunch to be made.
+We went to Everest Base camp with Sundar, volunteering to stay until our packed lunches were ready and catch up with us.
+The first part of the trail had changed again – erosion being the reason.
+Generally, it is a gentle gradient ascending most of the way to EBC.
 The trail drops a little before winding up to the “New Everest Base Camp.”
-The old base camp path was once again made difficult by erosion caused by ice melt and monsoon rains.
+The old base camp path was again made difficult by erosion caused by ice melt and monsoon rains.
 We reached base camp after 90 minutes of leaving Gorakshep.
 A big group of trekkers booked with a large International Adventure Travel company; we had crossed paths for three days.
 They were happily taking photos after photos.
-We decided to have our pack lunch to give them time to take pictures.
+We decided to have our packed lunch to give them time to take pictures.
 They had brought Everest Beer to celebrate reaching Everest Base Camp.
-However, Tara observed that a couple of them left the beer cans at base camp – not the right thing to do.
+However, Tara observed that a couple left the beer cans at base camp – not the right thing to do.
 We finally got our chance to take photographs before retracing our steps back to Gorakshep.
 We had an early night as we planned to start our hike up to Kalapathar at 6 am the following morning.

 Tara at Everest Base Camp